 ⚠️ It was previously possible to include any location with your post.
 However, on November 2, 2020, Facebook deprecated the Places Search API, which means this is no longer possible.
 Now, through the API, it's only possible to include the location that is associated with a Facebook Page.
 Learn more about this change here.

-- Images and videos must be within Instagram's accepted aspect ratio range (between 4:5 and 1.91:1 for images and between 4:5 and 16:9 for videos), in order to be published automatically.
+- Images and videos must be within Instagram's accepted aspect ratio range (between 4:5 and 1.91:1 for images and between 4:5, 16:9 for videos, and 9:16 for reels), in order to be published automatically.
 If the image or video falls outside of this range, the post will be scheduled as a reminder instead.

 - Tagging users in images is only available on desktop at the moment.
 Learn more about that feature here.

 Adding first comments and using the hashtag manager

-Additionally, you'll be able to use the hashtag manager feature.
-Hashtags are a great way to make your posts more discoverable on Instagram.
-The hashtag manager makes it easy to create and save groups of hashtags, so that you can build a library of options, experiment with different variations, and easily reuse your top-performing hashtag groups.
+Hashtags are a great way to make your posts more discoverable on Instagram, and Instagram has shared with the world that they specifically look for hashtags inside captions (not comments).
+When scheduling directly (not through a reminder) and with an Essentials plan, the hashtag manager makes it easy to create and save groups of hashtags so that you can build a library of options, experiment with different variations, and easily reuse your top-performing hashtags.

 Tap Add to include a first comment with your post.

 Type your first comment into the extra box displayed.
 Alternatively, tap the hashtag symbol in the bottom left corner to open the hashtag manager.

 To select a group of hashtags to add into your post's first comment, tap the + icon to the right of the group you'd like to add.
 You are able to insert multiple groups, but keep an eye on the hashtag counter to make sure you don't exceed Instagram's limit of 30 hashtags per post.